seansteel3/ML_trader/README.md

 |:--:|
 | *FIGURE 4b: Final feature importances for the Neg30 Ensemble from the final optimized Random Forest model* |

+The importance of feature selection and reduction is illustrated by the TSNE projection plots of Figure 4c.
+Both the Gain10 the Neg30 training data show extremely noisy decision boundaries, which can easily lead to overfitting, particularly if unimportant features are not removed.

+These projections also suggest that the Gain10 data is relatively noisier than the Neg30 data and thus the Gain10 models likely will have lower overall accuracy.
+However since both projections contain significant noise, it is likely both models will not achieve anywhere near perfect accuracy.

 | ![image](https://github.com/seansteel3/ML_trader/assets/67161057/f3025cbf-556f-4dc9-98eb-321aa0e11156) ![image](https://github.com/seansteel3/ML_trader/assets/67161057/25481c29-62e0-47fb-acd1-685bd7bd64e2) |
 |:--:|